-Because of its connection with the Creation, the Sabbath may not be restricted to Old Testament Judaism.
-It is designed for all men of all times.
+Because of its connection with the Creation (Genesis 2:2-3), the Sabbath may not be restricted to Old Testament Judaism.
+It is designed for all people of all times.

 B. The Sabbath Command Requires Rest and Worship

 While we usually associate the Sabbath with worship, it should be noted that its primary application is to the area of rest.
 We are told by God that one day out of seven is to be devoted to rest and worship.